jim-easterbrook/Photini/README.rst

 *   Easy to use graphical interface.
 *   Set photo title, description, keywords, copyright and creator fields.
 *   Can set metadata for multiple images simultaneously.
-*   Can adjust picture data & time.
+*   Can adjust picture date & time.
-*   Reads EXIF, IPTC or XMP metadata, writes all three to maximise compatibility with other software.
+*   Reads EXIF, IPTC and XMP metadata, writes all three to maximise compatibility with other software.
-*   Writes metadata to image files or XMP "sidecar" files.
+*   Writes metadata to image files or to XMP "sidecar" files.
-*   Can import photographs from a many digital cameras.
+*   Can import photographs from many digital cameras.
 *   Upload to `Flickr <http://www.flickr.com/>`_ and/or `Picasa <http://picasaweb.google.com/>`_ with reuse of metadata.

 .. image:: http://jim-easterbrook.github.io/Photini/doc/html/_images/screenshot_19.png